compbiofan/SimSCSnTree/README.md

         -d (--del-rate)     The rate of deletion as compared to amplification. (default: 0.5) -m (--min-cn-size)  Minimum copy number size. (default: 200,000bp) -e (--exp-theta)    The parameter for the Exponential distribution for copy number size, beyond the minimum one. (default: 0.000001)
-        -a (--amp-p)        The parameter for the Genometric distribution for the number of copies amplified. (default: 0.5)
+        -a (--amp-p)        The parameter for the Geometric distribution for the number of copies amplified. (default: 0.5)

     * Parameters controlling whole chromosome duplication on the branch to the root: -X, -W, -C, -E, -J